-We currently lease 19 stores, 5 warehouses, a distribution center and our head office from entities controlled by the Chairman of the Board of Directors and Chief Executive Officer, Larry Rossy, or certain of his immediate family members, pursuant to long-term lease agreements.
-Rental expenses associated with these related-party leases were measured at cost, which equals fair value, being the amount of consideration established at market terms, and represented an aggregate amount of approximately \$5.6 million for the first quarter of Fiscal 2016, compared to \$5.2 million for the first quarter of Fiscal 2015.
+We currently lease 20 stores, 5 warehouses, a distribution center and our head office from entities controlled by the Chairman of the Board of Directors and Chief Executive Officer, Larry Rossy, or certain of his immediate family members, pursuant to long-term lease agreements.
+Rental expenses associated with these related-party leases were measured at cost, which equals fair value, being the amount of consideration established at market terms, and represented an aggregate amount of approximately \$5.2 million and \$10.9 million for the 13-week and 26-week periods ended August 2, 2015, respectively, compared to \$4.8 million and \$10.1 million for the 13-week and 26-week periods ended August 3, 2014, respectively.